-After a week of eating only healthy food for an increased window of 8 hours, I now feel energetic and I don’t doze off at odd hours of the day.
+After a week of eating healthy food for an increased window of 8 hours, I now feel energetic and I don’t doze off at odd hours of the day.
 Looks like my damaged metabolism has been ‘fixed’.

 Don’t make the same mistakes I’ve made –